 Regular use of a gravity inversion table is sure to guarantee greater comfort in the body, the gateway to getting rid of all your aches and pains.

 Never Give Up Stretching and Moving

 Saying "I can't do that, I am too old." is giving up.
 It's like a self-imposed death sentence to your flexibility, your ability to move well and painlessly throughout your life at any age.
-Admittedly, there comes a time when we no perhaps longer can run a marathon or perform hard core aerobic exercises, but gentle, almost passive yoga stretches can be performed throughout one's lifetime to maintain full mobility in the joints, postural balance, and to get rid of aches and pains forever.
+Admittedly, there comes a time when we perhaps no longer can run a marathon or perform hard core aerobic exercises, but gentle, almost passive yoga stretches can be performed throughout one's lifetime to maintain full mobility in the joints, postural balance, and to get rid of aches and pains forever.

 Benefits of Improved Flexibility

 - improve posture,